Cladophialophora bantiana: Etymology

 Cladophialophora bantiana was first isolated from a brain abscess in 1911 by Guido Banti and was described by Pier Andrea Saccardo in 1912 as Torula bantiana.
 In 1960, the fungus was reclassified by Borelli as Cladosporium bantianum.
 A morphologically similar species, Cladosporium trichodes was described by Emmons et al. in 1952.
-Cladosporium trichodes was widely believed to be a different species until 1995 when de Hoog et al. showed it to be conspecific with C. bantiana based on phylogenetic analysis.
+Cladosporium trichodes was widely believed to be a different species until 1995 when de Hoog et al. showed it to identical to C. bantiana based on phylogenetic analysis.

 Morphology

 Cladophialophora bantiana exhibits predominantly hyphal growth both in vivo and in vitro.
 The normal morphology consists of dark coloured largely unbranched, wavy chains of conidia, individually 5–10 μm in length.
 The dark colour is due to the presence of the dark pigment melanin.
 Hyphae are septate, as is the case for species belonging to the phylum ascomycota.

+In culture, the colony is black with a velvety texture or dark grey in color, depending on the type of agar medium it is grown on.
+It grows on routine fungal culture media, including potato dextrose agar, oatmeal agar, and malt agar.
+Cladophialophora bantiana has been reported to grow in culture under temperatures ranging from 14-42 °C with optimal growth around 30 °C. Cladophialophora bantiana grows slowly in vitro, taking ~15 days to mature when grown at 25–30 °C. Cladophialophora bantiana can be distinguished from other species of the genus Cladophialophora by the presence of secreted urease enzyme.

 In samples isolated from cerebral tissue compared to cultured samples, a predominance of unbranched conidial chains and absence of conidiophores has been reported.
-In culture, the colony is black with a velvety texture or dark grey in colour, depending on the type of agar medium it is grown on.
-Cladophialophora bantiana has been reported to grow in culture under temperatures ranging from 14-42 °C with optimal growth around 30 °C. Cladophialophora bantiana grows slowly in vitro, taking ~15 days to mature when grown at 25–30 °C. Cladophialophora bantiana can be distinguished from other species of the genus Cladophialophora by the presence of the enzyme urease.
+For visualization of hyphal elements in brain abscesses, Fontana-Masson or lactophenol cotton blue staining can be used.

 Infection

-Non-human

-Cladophialophora bantiana can cause infection in several species of animals including cats, dogs, and humans.
-However, it is very rare to find it in non-mammalian species.
+Cladophialophora bantiana can cause infection in several species of mammals including cats, dogs, and humans.
 In one case in a dog, C. bantiana was identified as the causative agent of eumycetoma.
 It has been known to cause systemic phaeohyphomycosis in both cats and dogs.